-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for asking that question.
-It has been stated on more than one occasion that there are not enough Inuit utilizing the staff houses.
+It has been stated on more than one occasion that there are not enough Inuit in the staff housing units.
 We're not just talking about employees.
 There have been some cases where there are people waiting a long time for staff housing and we're trying to make sure that they are on the priority list.
-I don't have them categorized as to how many non-Inuit are living in staff houses.
+I don't have a broken-down list as to how many non-Inuit employees received staff housing.
 Thank you, Mr. Speaker.